shawn-witemyre/Crypto_Currency_Tracker/README.md

 # How to use
 Download or clone the files.
 Install npm from the terminal.
 Also install all of the packages in the terminal as well.
 The packages are express, body-parser and request.

 # Enter in terminal
 init npm
 install express body-parser request

+# After packages are installed
+Run enter nodemon index.js in terminal.
+Enter localhost:3000